cuhuak/zzz-template/docs/docs-bench.md

 ## Fast

-Fastest JS engine ever :) That is true, see the benchmark results (ran on author's intel i7):
+Fastest JS engine ever :) That is true, see the benchmark results (ran on old author's intel i7):

 ```
 --------- Benchmark Render ---------